ezaf/ezgl/README.md

-# ezsdl2
+# ezsdl
-An easy, object-oriented wrapper for SDL2 and its various libraries.
-OpenGL support not planned at the moment.
+The easy, object-oriented wrapper for SDL2 and its extension libraries.
+OpenGL/GLEW support not currently planned, but are possible in the future.